 We would highly recommend putting an agreement in principle in place before viewing and offering on a property.
 This is not a long process assuming you are prepared with the information the mortgage advisor will ask.
 Once we have all of the information needed, we will recommend which high street bank or building society is most suited to yourself and who is most likely to be able to take you all the way through to getting your mortgage offer.

-Do Doctors or NHS staff get specific discounts to help get a mortgage? > > There have been previous schemes where it was possible to get discounts for NHS staff & doctors but > unfortunately at the moment there are none.
-Some NHS workers may be counted as key workers for the > purposes of housing schemes, particularly if they earn an income below a certain threshold but > generally the products available will be the generic products available to the open market. > > What help can I get as a Doctor and why would I use a mortgage broker?
+Do Doctors or NHS staff get specific discounts to help get a mortgage?

+There have been previous schemes where it was possible to get discounts for NHS staff & doctors but unfortunately at the moment there are none.
+Some NHS workers may be counted as key workers for the purposes of housing schemes.
+If they earn an income below a certain threshold but generally the products available will be the generic products available.

+What help can I get as a Doctor and why would I use a mortgage broker?